zerovm/zerocloud/doc/Requests.md

 - any other `Content-Type` - POST a script to be handled by some interpreter or shell executable.

-## GET

-When you use a "dumb client" which cannot issue POST requests or set special headers, you can use a GET request instead.
-To issue a GET request in Zerocloud you need to specify a particular version string in the Swift storage url.

-As a reminder, the path in a Swift URL has the form

-    /version/account/container/object

-To trigger a ZeroVM job when retrieving the object, you need to replace the `version` component with one of:

-- open - will execute binary associated with `Content-Type` of the object you're GET-ting, akin to any file manager `double-click` function.

-- open-with - not implemented yet

 ### POST a job description

 This POST will work only if url path info is of the form: